A list of free knitting patterns for dolls compiled for my reference.

 Tatyana’s dolls are probably not suitable for very young children.
 They are more delicate and not good for rough play.
 An older child may be captivated by their cuteness and play with them with more care.

 Tatyana seems to think that even beginners can make her dolls as she starts off her book with the basic techniques like how to hold the needles, cast-on, knit and purl stitches.
 But I really appreciate her taking the time to teach assembling the parts using thread jointing.
-There are step by step instructions with pictures or illustrations.
+There is step by step instructions with pictures or illustrations.
 She did the same with hairstyle and limbs.

 Each project consists of abbreviations, materials needed, section by section and row by row instructions.
 Tatyana is meticulous.
 She also included pictures of each completed parts.
 There is no guessing with her patterns.